Governance

 Find out how the University works

 Kingston University is a corporate body created by statute.
+Its key governance documents can be found on the Legal Framework webpage.

 The University is committed to maintaining a transparent and effective governance structure.

-The Board of Governors and Senior Leadership Team oversee key decisions that ensure the university’s success.
+The Board of Governors and Senior Leadership Team oversee key decisions that ensure the University’s success.
 This strong governance framework ensures accountability, diversity, and fairness in all operations.
-The university is driven by a collective commitment to ethical decision-making and upholding high standards in education, research, and community engagement.
+The University is driven by a collective commitment to ethical decision-making and upholding high standards in education, research, and community engagement.

 Town House Strategy